-Why you may need guaranteed issue life insurance
+Learn more about guaranteed issue life insurance here.

 Guaranteed issue may not be your first choice for life insurance, but that doesn’t mean you shouldn’t buy it.
 Even if it’s not preferred, it may be the only type of life insurance you’re eligible for.
 And although your coverage amounts may be limited, some protection is better than none.
 After all, your beneficiaries can still do a lot with a $25,000 death benefit, like:

 Set up a 529 savings plan for college